atye/ttchat/README.md

 # Configuration and Setup

- `ttchat` requires a configuration file in `$HOME/.ttchat/config.yaml` containing some account information so that `ttchat` can authenticate.
+ `ttchat` requires a configuration file in `$HOME/.ttchat/config.yaml` containing some account information for authentication.

 ```
 clientID: "your_twitch_client_id"